ROSTER FULL 100/100 Members

 Can families still inquire after membership closes?

 Yes.
-Families can join the waitlist, which is how future openings will be filled if space becomes available.
+Families can commit to the waitlist, which is how future openings will be filled if space becomes available.

 Why don’t you offer different membership tiers?